reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 In order to use the device twin properties (from Azure IoT Hub) on a device, you need to create the code that accesses and applies the device twin properties.
 In this case, you want to update your simulated device code to read the telemetryDelay device twin Desired Property, and then assign that value to the corresponding **telemetryDelay** variable in your code.
 You also want to update the device twin Reported Property (maintained by IoT Hub) to have a record of the delay time that is currently implemented on our device.

-In this task, you will be using the protal to change the device twin peroperties.

 1. In the Visual Studio Code editor, locate the **Main** method.

 1. Locate the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment.